Wittmaxi/ZENeural/README.md

 # Creator of ZENeural
 Made by Maximilian W.
-Contact me at wittmaxi@outlook.de if you have suggestions
+Contact me at wittmaxi@linux.pizza if you have suggestions

 # Installation
 This Library doesnt need installation.
 Simply download the files and include them in C++ with